-Kerry is an Occupational Therapist with 38 years of experience in the field and has joined our Sensory Connections team in 2017.
+Kerry is an Occupational Therapist with nearly 4 decades of experience in the field and joined our Sensory Connections team in 2017.
 She is an expert clinician in the field of early intervention with infants, toddlers, and children.
 Kerry has extensive qualifications in neuro developmental therapies, sensory processing including listening therapies.
 For many years Kerry ran private practices in her home country of South Africa and is involved in supervision , mentoring and training programs for parents and professionals.
-Kerry has undertaking extensive training in Developmentally and Relationship based approaches and she has been selected for the trainer program in DIR/Floortime with Profectum following her completion of the Fellows Training Program.
+Kerry has undertaken extensive training in Developmentally and Relationship based approaches and she has been selected for the trainer program in DIR/Floortime with Profectum following her completion of the Fellows Training Program.

 Working with the parents of young children to support them and help them become the primary agents of change for their child’s development is Kerry’s passion.
-She will primarily be working in Early Intervention in her work with Sensory Connections as well as expanding our professional training and consultancy work.
+She will primarily be working in Early Intervention in her work with Sensory Connections.

 Cath has been working as an Occupational Therapist since 2003 working in a combination of community based work, private practice and working in school settings.
 She has been working with Sensory Connections since 2016.
 Cath has particular interest and experience in working with kindy and school aged children with attentional challenges, sensory processing challenges, autism, dyslexia and learning differences.
 She has extensively trained in sensory processing and sensory integration, and has also participated in trainings in DIR/Floortime, and Social Thinking.

-Cath is passionate in working with children to help them develop their full potential and with using a relationship and developmentally based approach to her occcupational therapy practice.
+Cath is passionate in working with children to help them develop their full potential and with using a relationship and developmentally based approach to her occupational therapy practice.